kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 <link rel="stylesheet" href="css/theme/black.css" id="theme" />
 ```

-If your themes configuration includes code highlight themes you need to ensure the highlights theme stylesheet in the presentation uses the `id="highlight-theme"` attribute.
+If your themes configuration includes code highlight themes you need to ensure the highlight theme stylesheet in the presentation uses the `id="highlight-theme"` attribute.
 For example...

 ```html
 <link